Three Parables Show the Way to Heaven

 As we live each day, it’s fine to be meek.

 Right here on Earth we have both wheat and chaff.

 Let’s love each other and have a good laugh.

 Patrick McCaskey is a Vice President and Director of the Chicago Bears, Chair of Sports Faith International, and Chair of WSFI Catholic Radio 88.5, as well as poet and the author of our Sports and Faith Series.
 He is also a grandson of George “Papa Bear” Halas.
-Surprising, inspiring, and all very human, Patrick McCaskey’s Poems About the Gospel is a book for all seasons where readers can find a few words of encouragement in every poem.
-Poems About the Gospel is available from Sporting Chance Press, Amazon and select bookstores like the Little Way in Crystal Lake.
+McCaskey’s latest book is Tuition Rebate.
+Patrick McCaskey’s Poems About the Gospel and Poems About the Gospel II are books for all seasons where readers can find a few words of encouragement in every poem–both books are available from Amazon.